 Past highlights have included performances with the West Australian Symphony Orchestra, West Australian Opera, radio performances for ABC Radio National, RTRFM, WXXI and WCNY, and solo concerts for the Classical Guitar Society of Western Australia, Western Australian Academy of Performing Arts, the Musicales Concert Series, Valley Manor Concert Series, Great Lakes Guitar Society, Buffalo State University, Syracuse University, and Roberts Wesleyan University.
 His playing has been recognized through numerous awards, including the Great Lakes International Guitar Competition in which he was a prize-winning finalist and winner of the “Audience Choice” award.

 A recipient of the Jack L. Frank Award for Excellence in Teaching, Jonathan is a dedicated pedagogue with nearly fifteen years of teaching experience at the primary, secondary, and tertiary levels.
-Jonathan teaches at the University of Western Australia, where he oversees one of the most active guitar studios in Australia.
-He is also a sessional lecturer at the Western Australian Academy of Performing Arts, and teaches secondary students at Trinity College.
+Jonathan teaches at the University of Western Australia, where he oversees one of the most active guitar studios in the country.
 He has previously held faculty positions at Roberts Wesleyan University, the Eastman Community Music School, the Cleveland Music School Settlement, the Fairmount Center for the Creative and Performing Arts, the Ratner School, and Horizon Montessori School.
 In addition to one-to-one lessons, he has taught The History and Literature of the Guitar, Guitar Pedagogy, Fretboard Harmony, and Guitar Chamber Music to undergraduate, graduate, and doctoral guitar majors at the Eastman School of Music, and Dalcroze Eurhythmics at Horizon Montessori School and the Fairmount Center for the Arts.
-Also an active clinician, he has presented workshops and masterclasses across the United States and Australia.
+An active clinician, he has presented workshops and masterclasses across the United States and Australia.